csaden/csaden.github.io/datavis/_posts/2015-08-16-How-Bad-Is-Your-Commute.md

     <img src='../assets/datavis/commuterPainIndexRemake.svg'>
 </div>

 Like the first original graphic, I sorted the cities by the commuter pain index.
-I remove a lot of the chart junk - the grey background, the major y-axis gridlines, the x-axis ticks, and the right border on the plot area.
-I even removed the y-axis and instead opted to put the numberical labels directly on the bars.
+I remove a lot of the chart junk - the grey background, the major y-axis grid lines, the x-axis ticks, and the right border on the plot area.
+I even removed the y-axis and instead opted to put the numerical labels directly on the bars.
 The visualization draws the eye towards the worst cities at the top of the diagram and the less “painful” cities towards the bottom of the chart.
 Additionally, color serves to draw the eye to particular cities: Beijing, Mexico City, and Berlin.
 Color might seem like an odd addition to the bar chart since I'm not actually encoding data with the use of the orange color.
 Let me connect the use of color to the remake of the second graphic.

 <div style='margin-bottom: 15px; width:100%; text-align:left;'>
     <img src='../assets/datavis/ratherWorkRemake.svg'>